LangProc/langproc-2017-lab/2-parsers/readme.md

 evaluate the expression `x+y`, we would need to pass in a map that gives bindings (numbers) for `x` and `y`.

-Currently `Expression::evaluate` throws an exception.
+### Evaluation

-Implement `evaluate` for the various parts of the AST, and give the source for a program called `src/eval_expr.cpp`, and which is built using `make bin/eval_expr`.
-This should take a list of variable bindings on the command line, where each binding is a variable and a number separated by spaces, then evaluate an expression read from `stdin`.
+There is a virtual function called `Expression::evaluate`, which takes a mapping from variable names to numeric values as input, and produces the numeric value of the expression as output.
+The function is implemented for the primitive types (`Number` and `Variable`), and for addition (`AddOperator`).
+You need to implement it for the remaining nodes.

-The output should be written to 6 decimal digits.
+The is a driver program called `src/eval_expr.cpp`, which is built using `make bin/eval_expr`.
+This takes a list of variable bindings on the command line, where each binding is a variable and a number separated by spaces, then evaluates an expression read from `stdin`.

 Example
 -------

-Assume we have the expression `x+6`, and want to evaluate it with `x=7`: The usage should be:
+Assume we have the expression `x+6`, and want to evaluate it with `x=7`: The usage is:
 ````
 $ make bin/eval_expr
 $ bin/eval_expr x 7